-- SecurityMode MUST have the SMB2_NEGOTIATE_SIGNING_ENABLED bit set. - If RequireMessageSigning is TRUE, the server MUST also set SMB2_NEGOTIATE_SIGNING_REQUIRED in the SecurityMode field. - DialectRevision MUST be set to the common dialect. - ServerGuid is set to the global ServerGuid value. - The Capabilities field MUST be set to a combination of zero or more of the following bit values, as specified in section 2.2.4: - SMB2_GLOBAL_CAP_DFS if the server supports the Distributed File System. - SMB2 GLOBAL CAP LEASING if the server supports leasing. - SMB2_GLOBAL_CAP_LARGE_MTU if Connection.SupportsMultiCredit is TRUE. - SMB2_GLOBAL_CAP_MULTI_CHANNEL if Connection.Dialect belongs to the SMB 3.x dialect family, IsMultiChannelCapable is TRUE, and SMB2_GLOBAL_CAP_MULTI_CHANNEL is set in the Capabilities field of the request. - SMB2_GLOBAL_CAP_DIRECTORY_LEASING if Connection.Dialect belongs to the SMB 3.x dialect family, the server supports directory leasing, and SMB2_GLOBAL_CAP_DIRECTORY_LEASING is set in the Capabilities field of the request. - SMB2_GLOBAL_CAP_PERSISTENT_HANDLES if Connection.Dialect belongs to the SMB 3.x dialect family, SMB2_GLOBAL_CAP_PERSISTENT_HANDLES is set in the Capabilities field of the request, and the server supports persistent handles.

-- SMB2_GLOBAL_CAP_ENCRYPTION if Connection.Dialect is "3.0" or "3.0.2", the server supports encryption, and SMB2_GLOBAL_CAP_ENCRYPTION is set in the Capabilities field of the request. - MaxTransactSize is set to the maximum buffer size, <228> in bytes, that the server will accept on this connection for QUERY_INFO, QUERY_DIRECTORY, SET_INFO and CHANGE_NOTIFY operations.
+- SecurityMode MUST have the SMB2_NEGOTIATE_SIGNING_ENABLED bit set. - If RequireMessageSigning is TRUE, the server MUST also set SMB2_NEGOTIATE_SIGNING_REQUIRED in the SecurityMode field. - DialectRevision MUST be set to the common dialect. - ServerGuid is set to the global ServerGuid value. - The Capabilities field MUST be set to a combination of zero or more of the following bit values, as specified in section 2.2.4: - SMB2_GLOBAL_CAP_DFS if the server supports the Distributed File System. - SMB2_GLOBAL_CAP_LEASING if the server supports leasing. - SMB2_GLOBAL_CAP_LARGE_MTU if Connection.SupportsMultiCredit is TRUE. - SMB2_GLOBAL_CAP_MULTI_CHANNEL if Connection.Dialect belongs to the SMB 3.x dialect family, IsMultiChannelCapable is TRUE, and SMB2_GLOBAL_CAP_MULTI_CHANNEL is set in the Capabilities field of the request. - SMB2_GLOBAL_CAP_DIRECTORY_LEASING if Connection.Dialect belongs to the SMB 3.x dialect family, the server supports directory leasing, and SMB2_GLOBAL_CAP_DIRECTORY_LEASING is set in the Capabilities field of the request. - SMB2_GLOBAL_CAP_PERSISTENT_HANDLES if Connection.Dialect belongs to the SMB 3.x dialect family, SMB2_GLOBAL_CAP_PERSISTENT_HANDLES is set in the Capabilities field of the request, and the server supports persistent handles. - SMB2_GLOBAL_CAP_ENCRYPTION if Connection.Dialect is "3.0" or "3.0.2", the server supports encryption, and SMB2_GLOBAL_CAP_ENCRYPTION is set in the Capabilities field of the request. - MaxTransactSize is set to the maximum buffer size, in bytes, that the server will accept on this connection for QUERY_INFO, QUERY_DIRECTORY, SET_INFO and CHANGE_NOTIFY operations.
 This field is applicable only for buffers sent by the client in SET_INFO requests, or returned from the server in QUERY_INFO, QUERY_DIRECTORY, and CHANGE_NOTIFY responses.
-Connection.MaxTransactSize MUST be set to MaxTransactSize. - MaxReadSize is set to the maximum size, <229> in bytes, of the Length in an SMB2 READ Request (section 2.2.19) that the server will accept on the transport that established this connection.
-Connection.MaxReadSize MUST be set to MaxReadSize. - MaxWriteSize is set to the maximum size, <230> in bytes, of the Length in an SMB2 WRITE Request (section 2.2.21) that the server will accept on the transport that established this connection.
-Connection.
-MaxWriteSize MUST be set to MaxWriteSize. - SystemTime is set to the current time, in FILETIME format as specified in [MS-DTYP] section 2.3.3. - ServerStartTime is set to the global ServerStartTime value. - SecurityBufferOffset is set to the offset to the Buffer field in the response, in bytes, from the beginning of the SMB2 header. - SecurityBufferLength is set to the length of the data being returned in the Buffer field. - Buffer is filled with the GSS token, generated as follows.
+This value SHOULD<230> be greater than or equal to 65536.
+Connection.MaxTransactSize MUST be set to MaxTransactSize. - MaxReadSize is set to the maximum size, in bytes, of the Length in an SMB2 READ Request (section 2.2.19) that the server will accept on the transport that established this connection.
+This value SHOULD<231> be greater than or equal to 65536.
+Connection.MaxReadSize MUST be set to MaxReadSize. - MaxWriteSize is set to the maximum size, in bytes, of the Length in an SMB2 WRITE Request (section 2.2.21) that the server will accept on the transport that established this connection.
+This value SHOULD<232> be greater than or equal to 65536.
+Connection.MaxWriteSize MUST be set to MaxWriteSize.

+- SystemTime is set to the current time, in FILETIME format as specified in [MS-DTYP] section 2.3.3. - ServerStartTime is set to the global ServerStartTime value. - SecurityBufferOffset is set to the offset to the Buffer field in the response, in bytes, from the beginning of the SMB2 header. - SecurityBufferLength is set to the length of the data being returned in the Buffer field. - Buffer is filled with the GSS token, generated as follows.
 Alternatively, an empty Buffer MAY be returned, which elicits client-initiated authentication with an authentication protocol of the client's choice.